ajcool2k/project-helpers/Windows.md

 **Use Resource Monitor to find processes that lock files**

-- run resourse monitor as administrator
+- run resource monitor as administrator
 - select tab CPU
 - select Associated handles and input filename.ext into textfield